Character bible (under the anonymity rule)

 We'd rather have a thousand readers who tell five friends than a hundred enterprise contracts.
 The founding price is locked forever.

 Every core claim needs a parable that makes it feel obvious.
 These are the six I rotate through emails, videos, and the Sunday digest.
-Each one is a small story with a specific lesson.
+Each one is also hyperlinkable at /parables so you can send a single one to a friend without sending them this whole bible.

 Parable 1 · The Unknown Lighthouse Keeper